 Fruit/Seed: Red to deep red berries held in clusters, retained on the bushes after the leaves have fallen.
 Each berry contains a single oval brown seed.

-Dispersal: Berries are eaten by stock and birds.
+Dispersal: Berries are eaten by stock, birds and mammals.
 The seed passes through the gut of the animal and may be passed out far from the parent bush.
 Seed can also contaminate soil on farm machinery and be moved from one area to another.
 Suckers form when roots are disturbed.

-Distribution: Hawthorn was in the past planted as a cheap form of fencing.
-For this reason Hawthorn is found through out Tasmania adjacent to and on old homesteads sites.
+Distribution: Hawthorn was in the past, and sometimes still is, planted as a cheap form of fencing.
+For this reason, Hawthorn is found through out Tasmania.

 Status: Hawthorn is a Declared Noxious Weed in Victoria and South Australia.
-Hawthorn is not a declared weed in Tasmania.
+Hawthorn is not a declared weed in Tasmania but is an environmental weed.

 - Seedlings rarely get established in pastures that are regularly grazed.
 However, when land is fenced off along creek lines or for shelter belts, or if stock are removed for periods of time, seedlings can reach a stage where their height and prickly nature ensure that they are able to withstand grazing pressure.

-- Hawthorn can form dense, impenetrable thickets, dominating the understory and preventing access.
+- Hawthorn can form dense, impenetrable thickets, dominating the understorey and preventing access.

 - There is a small cottage industry in collecting and drying Hawthorn flower, leaves and berries for distribution to the manufactures of medicinal herbal remedies.